currentxchange/purple-explainer/Exchange-Listing.md

 # Functionality: Digital Advertising Gold
 > What can you do with PURPLE?

 **PURPLE** can be staked for daily Ups to a piece of content; a rare form of digital advertising purchase that allows someone to buy once and hold **continual attention** for all of time.
-This attention means huge value, particularly to independent creators and creative organizations such as record labels and artist collectives.
+This attention means huge value, particularly to independent creators and creative organizations such as labels and artist collectives.

 Furthermore, **PURPLE** need only be unstaked for the holder to receive back the same amount of tokens.
 This means an artist can advertise their art and meanwhile hold something of increasing utility as each future cXc.world mapp is released.